Search

 - Action Alerts | Mlbc

 Action Alerts The Mississippi Legislative Black Caucus is committed to ensuring your voice is heard.
 We encourage all constituents to stay informed and take action on critical issues affecting our communities.
 Your participation is vital in shaping the policies that impact our lives.
 Let’s work together to advocate for change and make a difference!
-The Future of the Voting Rights Act Digital Dialogue Register Now Addressing Mississippi's Maternal Health Crisis Legislative Hearing Share Now Greenwood Town Hall "Community Conversations with the Caucus" Share Now Laurel Town Hall "Community Conversations with the Caucus" Share Now "The Federal Budget Bill and Its Impact on Mississippi Families" Legislative Hearing More Info To Come Town Hall Meeting Learn More MDE Proposed Rules on DEI Ban House Bill 1193 prohibits the use, promotion, and institutionalization of diversity, equity, and inclusion (DEI) practices, policies, and offices across the state's public K-12 schools, community colleges, and public universities.
+MLBC is Coming to Ripley, MS This town hall is free and open to the public.
+MLBC will provide a legislative update and hear from residents about their concerns.
+Community Blueprint for Maternal & Infant Health News Release Download Jackson Flyer Download Canton Flyer Download Cleveland Flyer Participant Registration Volunteer Registration Education Equity Hearing on School Choice This hearing has been postponed indefinitely.
+MLBC and Faith Leaders Gather at State Capitol for Prayer and Policy Agenda Release Download Media Advisory The Future of the Voting Rights Act Digital Dialogue Watch Now Addressing Mississippi's Maternal Health Crisis Legislative Hearing Watch Livestream Greenwood Town Hall "Community Conversations with the Caucus" Share Now Watch Now Laurel Town Hall "Community Conversations with the Caucus" Share Now "The Federal Budget Bill and Its Impact on Mississippi Families" Legislative Hearing Watch Now Town Hall Meeting Learn More MDE Proposed Rules on DEI Ban House Bill 1193 prohibits the use, promotion, and institutionalization of diversity, equity, and inclusion (DEI) practices, policies, and offices across the state's public K-12 schools, community colleges, and public universities.
 The Mississippi Department of Education will hold a public hearing on the proposed rules.
 Get engaged and raise your voice on this issue.
 View More Stay Connected!
 Get immediate actions and stay plugged in our our social media channels.
 Be sure to follow us @mlbcofficial!